 As social and political upheaval grips the country she loves, can Aoife regain control over her future?

-Cotton Fingers was originally performed in west Wales by Louisa Harland (The Derry Girls, CH4), in venues close to the port town of Fishguard, where Irish ferries dock.
+Cotton Fingers was originally performed in west Wales in venues close to the port town of Fishguard, where Irish ferries dock.
 It was one of five monologues or Love Letters to the National Health Service that formed part of National Theatre Wale’s NHS70 Festival, celebrating the Service’s 70th birthday.

 Announcing the tour, National Theatre Wales’ Artistic Director, Kully Thiarai said: “We are very excited to be making our debut across the Irish Sea, bringing this funny, poignant but important production to audiences in the Republic of Ireland and Northern Ireland.
 Marking a year since the historic referendum, Cotton Fingers highlights the stark differences between women's rights on either side of the border.
 It’s a fantastic work of snappy Welsh writing, made by an extraordinary trio of talented women.”